 As parents, we want our children to be happy, healthy, and have every advantage in life.
 We never expect those charged with caring for them to be the very ones causing them harm.
 The reality is that medical malpractice and birth injuries are very real concerns.
 Sometimes healthcare providers make mistakes that are genuinely accidents, but in many cases, it is negligence that results in a failure to diagnose or treat a patient.

 If you or your child have been injured due to a failure to diagnose or treat a condition during pregnancy, labor, or delivery (or shortly thereafter), you may find it helpful to contact a birth injury attorney to learn more about your rights as a patient.
-Contact Brown Wharton & Brothers to speak with one of our experienced medical malpractice and birth injury attorneys.
+Contact Birth Injury Guide to speak with one of our experienced medical malpractice and birth injury attorneys.
 We can help you explore your rights and options, and if you have a case, we will work with you throughout the litigation process.
 Fill out our online form to get the help you need.